 Pay the minimum balance on card C and A, and concentrate on paying the most you can on card B. Let’s assume you pay:

-If a card offers “no payment” grace period, then don’t pay anything and use that money to pay the highest interest rate card.
-However, you have to be careful and keep track of when the first payment becomes due — many card with no payment period retroactively charge you interest for the entire period (i.e., from day 1).
+If a card offers a “no payment” grace period, don’t pay anything and put that money toward the highest interest rate card.
+However, you have to be careful and keep track of when the first payment becomes due; many cards with a no payment period retroactively charge you interest for the entire period (from day 1) if you are late.

 Once card B is paid off, snowball that monthly payment to card C. For instance:

-Once the card is paid off, snowball that monthly payment to the next card — so you’ll be paying $140 per month on card A.
+Once the card is paid off, snowball that monthly payment to the next card so that you’ll be paying $140 per month on card A.

 Its actually more effective to sort the cards in order of lowest balance to highest balance, regardless of the interest rate.